Subscribe to updates

 Temporary Accommodation - Special Purpose Vehicle

-The committee approved the formation of a wholly council-owned Special Purpose Vehicle Company Limited by Guarantee (CLG) to support the council in discharging its housing duty and reducing demand for temporary accommodation, as detailed in the Temporary Accommodation - Special Purpose Vehicle SPV report.
+The committee approved the formation of a wholly council-owned Special Purpose Vehicle Company Limited by Guarantee (CLG) to address the rising demand for temporary accommodation.
+The decision includes:

 - Delegating authority to the Executive Director of Place, in consultation with the Portfolio Holder for Housing, to approve the acquisition of the 150 properties and their subsequent leasing to the CLG.